 Terrible Certainty is an Album That Fans Should Listen to After Hearing the Band's Later Albums

 Note: as we are doing this review, this writer is also writing about Metallica, a band that started off their career with the fast, staccato riffs back in 1981.
-This may be the weakest album by Kreator that I have heard but it is certainly not an album worth skipping over by any means.
+This was the weakest album by Kreator that I had heard at first but not anymore.
+It is certainly not an album worth skipping over by any means.
 Give it a chance after you have heard their later albums.

 Storming With Menace, Terrible Certainty, and As the World Burns

 Storming With Menace is a song that describes a situation where a black cloud hangs over the future of a person whose mind is filled with lies, deceit, and numerous falsehoods.
 In the middle section of the song there is an interlude part which would be used to a certain degree years later in this band’s 2005 album called Enemy of God.
 Terrible Certainty the title track is a song about a person that has become infected with a serious disease and he will die soon from it.
 Praying is all that he can do.
 Later in the song, we get the hint that the song is referring to the plague.
 As the World Burns is a song that addresses the possible end of the world as people die, civilizations become extinct and cultures die off.
 Since the beginning of time, there has always been the possibility of the world being in serious danger because of the selfish nature of human beings.
 Some humans are prone to being violent and this kind of violence puts the world in danger.
 Kreator understood this very well back in 1987.